-Monitoring forms a key part of our work to protect the interests of consumers.
-In Supply Licence Condition 32, energy suppliers are required to provide us with information on their performance in relation to their social obligations.
-This includes a variety of information relevant to their dealings with domestic customers, including information about:
+Monitoring and reporting form a key part of our work to protect the interests of consumers.
+Under Supply Licence Condition 32, energy suppliers are required to provide us with information on their performance in relation to their social obligations.
+This includes a variety of information relevant to their dealings with domestic customers, including:

-- Non-financial support for consumers in vulnerable situations.
+- non-financial support for customers in vulnerable situations.

 This information enables us to understand how suppliers are meeting the needs of consumers in vulnerable situations.
-We also use this data to check that suppliers comply with our rules, to challenge poor performance, and to inform policy.
+We also use this data to check that suppliers are complying with our rules, to challenge poor performance, and to inform policy.

 Most of this information is provided by suppliers on an annual basis, although some is provided quarterly.

-We also publish data on social obligations as part of our work to make the energy market as transparent as possible.
+Publishing data on social obligations is part of our work to ensure that the energy market is as transparent as possible.

-Through the publications and update feed below you can also access our publications and outputs produced in relation to suppliers’ social obligations.
+Through the update feed below you can also access our previous publications and outputs relating to suppliers’ social obligations.